 What is YINI and Why?

-YINI is a human-friendly, text-based configuration format — less verbose than JSON, simpler than YAML, and more expressive than INI.
+YINI is a clear, human-friendly, text-based configuration format — less verbose than JSON, simpler than YAML, and more expressive than INI.

 Designed to stay readable as files grow, with explicit structure and predictable parsing.